Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 Our mission at Rodriguez Law Firm is simple: As champions of hope and family unity, we offer our clients the guidance, knowledge, and professional experience that increases their chances of getting an approved application for a green card or work permit to naturalize and become a U.S. citizen.

-At Rodriguez Law Firm, we have handled all types of inquiries and cases that involve family-based immigration and visas.
+At Rodriguez Law Firm, our immigration lawyers in San Diego have handled all types of inquiries and cases that involve family-based immigration and visas.
 Below, we go in-depth about the types of visas, preference categories, and waivers you may encounter during your immigration process.

 Types of Visas